Home » Blog » Asia » Malaysia » The Ultimate Kuala Lumpur Travel Guide: See, Stay & Eat

 Merdeka Square

 Merdeka Square is a historical spot in Kuala Lumpur.
-It is actually the city's site of independence when back in August 31, 1957 at midnight, the Union Flag was lowered and in its place, the Malayan flag was raised for the first time.
+It is actually the city's site of independence when back on August 31, 1957, at midnight, the Union Flag was lowered and in its place, the Malayan flag was raised for the first time.

 You will not miss the super tall flagpole that stands 100 metres high and actually used to be the world’s highest flagpole which now stands in Saudi Arabia.